 The absence of external decorations is due to the fact that it was never finished.
 Inscriptions say that a lightning strike hit the building during construction, an evil omen, so the works stopped.

-One of the most fascinating things I learned during the visit was how over the last century, archeological teams from around the world have been involved with the protection and restoration of Khmer monuments, including France, Japan, India, China, Switzerland and New Zealand.
+One of the most fascinating things I learned during the visit was how over the last century, archaeological teams from around the world have been involved with the protection and restoration of Khmer monuments, including France, Japan, India, China, Switzerland and New Zealand.
 Nice to see counties doing something positive together for a change.